varnish/libvmod-tinykvm/docs/glossary.md

 * `max_storage_time`

-The maximum number of seconds access to the shared storage for a program is allowed to take.
+The maximum number of seconds of access to the shared storage a program is allowed to take.

 Granularity: seconds